Updated Dec. 3, 2020

 Questions about residential services and housing may be sent to Matthew Ryan, senior director of Residential Services, at RyanMJ@AlfredState.edu.

 - All activities will be approved by the Office of Student Engagement to ensure that they can have proper physical distancing and sanitation.

-- Partnership with Student Senate/Civic Engagement and other orgs to help communicate compliance/campaign
+- Partnership with Student Senate/Civic Engagement and other organizations to help communicate compliance/campaign.

 - Events will be held virtually where practical; outdoor venues will be primary in-person social gathering space for students socializing outside “family unit.”
-The campus enjoys 600+ acres of outdoor space with over 4 miles of trails
+The campus enjoys 600-plus acres of outdoor space with over four miles of trails.

-- Student Engagement (OSE) will utilize recommended guidelines to screen all participants of any sanctioned in-person events.
-The department and staff will use meticulous attendance practices to support any future contact tracing efforts, including scanner-based sign-ins to make efficient contact tracing possible later
+- The Office of Student Engagement (OSE) will utilize recommended guidelines to screen all participants of any sanctioned in-person events.
+The department and staff will use meticulous attendance practices to support any future contact tracing efforts, including scanner-based sign-ins to make efficient contact tracing possible later.

-- Any student not feeling well (general illness) or that are immunocompromised will be asked to participate in events virtually
+- Any student not feeling well (general illness) or that is immunocompromised will be asked to participate in events virtually.

 ACES (Dining, Transportation)

 - The seating area is redesigned by removing all self-service areas (i.e.: salad bar) and with limited seating congruent with New York State requirements.
 Tables that seat up to four will be placed at six-feet distances and family units or groups up to four will be seated.
 The result in the main dining hall is an occupancy of about 148 people, less than half maximum capacity.

 - Dining staff are trained and will wear PPE in all preparation and serving areas.